eugli/udacity-deep-reinforcement-learning/p2_continuous-control/REPORT.md

 ## Performance

-The agent solved the environment (by reaching an average reward of 30.0 over 100 episodes) in  **25**  episodes, before the 1000 episode limit.
+The agents solved the environment (by reaching a collective average reward of 30.0 over 100 episodes) in  **25**  episodes, before the 1000 episode limit.

 ### Reward vs. Episode